creativetimofficial/now-ui-kit-react/README.md

 ### Bootstrap 4 support

-Now UI Kit React is built on top of Bootstrap 4 using React, React Hooks, create-react-app and Reactstrap, so it fully supports them.
+, so it fully supports them.
 Most of the elements from the framework are re-designed to resemble sheets of paper and color pastels.
 If the are elements that we have not touched, they will gracefully fall back to the Bootstrap 4 default.

+Now UI Kit React is built on top of Bootstrap 4 using React, React Hooks, create-react-app and Reactstrap.
+This makes starting a new project very simple.
+It also provides benefits if you are already working on a Bootstrap 4, React or Reactstrap project; you can just import the Now UI Kit React style over it.
+Most of the elements have been redesigned; but if you are using an element we have not touched, it will fall back to the Bootstrap default.

 ### Examples